marerma/rsschool-cv/cv.md

 **E-mail:** maria.kadantseva@gmail.com

-**Discord:**
+**Discord:** marerma#8824

 ## Personal profile
 I am looking for a new professional skills and interested in a new exciting job in the IT sphere.
 Being on search, I have just started to get oriented in programming languages as well as technological and professional tracks.
-I have a big experience in international cooperation projects and intercultural communication which would surely be my advantage.
-At the beginning of my professional experience, I worked at small companies and I had been dealing with websites and internet marketing tools as project manager.
+At the beginning of my professional way, I worked at small companies and I had been dealing with websites and internet marketing tools as project manager.
+I also have a big experience in international cooperation projects and intercultural communication which would surely be my advantage.

 ## Work experience
 |   |      |